 - " Targeted Outreach: Reach ratepayers through tested channels and in partnership with local organizations.
-A sophisticated CRM system identifies follow-up opportunities with customers. - " Customized Assessment: Technical assistance providers offer building and property assessments and capture specific opportunities for future improvements in CRM. - " Aggregate Incentives: Provide a one-stop shop for local, regional, statewide, and national rebates and incentives.
+A sophisticated CRM system identifies follow-up opportunities with customers. - " Customized Assessment: Supervise building and property assessments with technical assistance providers and capture specific opportunities for future improvements in CRM. - " Aggregate Incentives: Provide a one-stop shop for local, regional, statewide, and national rebates and incentives.
 A SPOC coordinates partner programs to deliver a complete, tailored solution for the customer.